mybirth0407/BITAssignments/README.md

-# BITPractice
+# BITAssignments
-BITPractice by BITComputer, 3.2 ~ 5.31
+BIT Assignments by BITComputer, 3.2 ~ 5.31